rurban/perl-compiler/ramblings/blogs-optimizing-4.md

 IO::Seekable, IO::File, Symbol, Exporter::Heavy, ...
 But you don't see this cost in the binary size, and neither in the run-time.

+I also tested the fannkuchredux benchmark, which outlined a bad LISP compiler in 1994, also with array accessors.

+Uncompiled with N=10 I got 16.093s, compiled 9.1222s, almost 2x times
+faster (1.75x).
+And this code has the same aelem problem as nbody, so a loop unrolling to aelemfast and better direct accessors with no-autovivification would lead to a 4x times faster run-time.

 *TBC...*